 My tasty Dairy Free and Vegan Palak Paneer recipe is also vegan and nightshade free!

 Are you one of those people who gets in to a rut with cooking?
 I sure am!
 Even though I’m a recipe developer, I find that for dinner, I really want to just eat leftovers or spend the bare minimum time cooking.
 This recipe has gotten me out of a recent rut and it only takes 30 minutes active cooking time.
 It comes together quite easily with no fuss and delivers ultra comfort.

 Back when I first started trying foods from different cultures in my late teens, Indian food was one of my faves.
 I grew up on a “standard Aussie diet” with not a lot of variety, although my Mum was a great cook and we were very well fed.
 We also enjoyed a few Aussie-fied Chinese dishes that my darling maternal grandmother loved to spoil us with on our visits, but apart from that, my diet was pretty predictable for that era.

 Palak Paneer was always one of my favourite Indian dishes back then and I still want to enjoy it, but alas, dairy just doesn’t agree with me – it triggers psoriasis patches on my skin along with gluten.
 Late last year I developed mild psoriatic arthritis, so I’m currently experimenting with no nightshades.
 So, while I can’t say this Palak Paneer is authentic, it IS delicious and a close approximation suitable for people like me who have some food intolerances.
-I adapted this recipe to suit my tastes and requirements from recipes by Dana from Minimalist Baker also also Hetty McKinnon.
+I adapted this recipe to suit my tastes and requirements from recipes by Dana from Minimalist Baker and also Hetty McKinnon.

 History of Palak Paneer